Whiteknight/whiteknight.github.com/drafts/threading_vision_2.md

 The next couple points all deal with the elephant in the room: data consistency.
 I am expressly denying the need for immediate global consistency between data visible on all threads.
-That is not the way the world works, and other VMs have gotten into huge trouble trying to pretend otherwise.
-We have two options when trying to write a single bit of data from between two
+That is not the way the world works and other VMs have gotten into huge trouble trying to pretend otherwise.
+We have two options when trying to write a single chunk of data from between two
 threads: Either we can demand that the updates be globally visible as immediately as possible, or we demand that the data be consistent and safe at all times.
 This second option is the one that I favor.
 If we provide a basis